-Injured passengers may have legal claims against the airline, its employees, aircraft and component manufacturers, or even the Federal Aviation Administration (FAA).
+Injured passengers may have legal claims against the airline, its employees, aircraft and component manufacturers, or even the FAA.
 Here's a look at common in-flight accidents and the types of legal claims available if you have been injured on a plane.

 A large number of in-flight injuries result from luggage falling out of overhead bins.
 According to one estimate, approximately 4,500 passengers are injured each year from falling baggage.
 Another common cause of injury is rolling food carts.
-Carts can injure seated passengers when rolling by, ramming shoulders or other body parts, or can hit passengers that are moving about the cabin.
-Some passengers suffer ankle and other injuries when they fall or bump into objects while going to the lavatory or moving about the cabin.
+Carts can injure seated passengers when rolling by, ramming shoulders or other body parts, or can hit passengers who are moving about the cabin.

 The specific legal claims available to passengers injured on airplanes depends on what (and who) caused the accident.

-If the accident was caused by the carelessness or inattention of an airline employee -- such as a pilot, maintenance worker, ground crew member, or flight attendant -- then the most likely legal claim is for negligence.
+If the accident was caused by the carelessness or inattention of an airline employee—such as a pilot, maintenance worker, ground crew member, or flight attendant—then the most likely claim is based on the legal theory of negligence.
 In a standard negligence claim, the plaintiff must prove that the law required the defendant to be reasonably careful, that the defendant was not careful, and that this carelessness caused the plaintiff to be injured.

-However, airlines cannot always hide behind the "act of god" defense when passengers are injured in turbulence.
-For example, if the flight crew was able to foresee the turbulence (and often they can), but failed to warn passengers to fasten seat belts or otherwise take precautions to protect passengers from injury, the airline might be liable for passenger injuries.
+Liability for injuries caused by turbulence.
+If you were injured because of in-flight turbulence, but you were walking around the cabin after the captain announced that all passengers should be seated with their seat belts fastened, you'll probably have a hard time proving that the airline was negligent.
+But what if the seat belt lights were off, and no warning or instruction was given?
+If the flight crew was able to foresee the turbulence (and often they can), but failed to warn passengers to fasten seat belts or otherwise take precautions to protect passengers from injury, the airline might be liable for passenger injuries.
 Similarly, if the pilot should have been able to predict the turbulence, but failed to do so due to lack of vigilance, the airline could be on the hook for injuries caused by the turbulence.

 Negligence claims against the FAA.
 The Federal Aviation Agency (FAA) is responsible for controlling all air traffic.
-If an FAA employee's carelessness causes a passenger to be injured (for example, an air controller's inattention causes a "fender bender" on the runway which in turn causes a passenger to sustain injuries), the passenger may be able to sue the FAA for negligence.
+If an FAA employee's carelessness causes a passenger to be injured (for example, an air controller's inattention causes a "fender bender" on the runway that in turn causes a passenger to sustain injuries), the passenger may be able to sue the FAA for negligence.
 However, because the FAA is a federal agency, special rules and procedures apply to the lawsuit.
-(To learn about the rules and procedures for suing a federal agency, see Nolo's article Suing the Government for Negligence: The Federal Tort Claims Act.)
+(Learn more about suing the government for negligence.)

 Not all in-flight injuries are the result of a mistake made by someone who works for the airline.
-Sometimes the aircraft itself -- or parts or equipment on the aircraft, like overhead bins or loading ramps -- are defective.
+Sometimes the aircraft itself—or parts or equipment on the aircraft, like overhead bins or loading ramps—are defective.
 If a passenger is injured by a defective aircraft or equipment, this may give rise to a product liability claim.
 For example, if a design defect causes an overhead bin latch to come loose mid-flight, a passenger injured by falling luggage may have a claim against the overhead bin manufacturer.
-(To learn more about products liability claims, see Nolo's Product Liability FAQ.)